 In the Derrington, Krauskopf and Lennie color space (based on the Macleod and Boynton chromaticity diagram) colors are represented in a 3-dimensional space using spherical coordinates that specify the elevation from the isoluminant plane, the azimuth (the hue) and the contrast (as a fraction of the maximal modulations along the cardinal axes of the space).

 Note that not all colors that can be specified in DKL color space can be reproduced on a monitor.
-Here is a movie plotting in DKL space (showing cartesian coordinates, not spherical coordinates) the gamut of colors available on an example CRT monitor.
+You can see here a movie plotting colors in DKL space (showing cartesian coordinates, not spherical coordinates) to show the gamut of colors available on an example monitor.

 To use LMS color space the monitor should be calibrated with an appropriate spectrophotometer, such as a PR650.

 In this color space you can specify the relative strength of stimulation desired for each cone independently, each with a value from -1:1.
 This is particularly useful for experiments that need to generate cone isolating stimuli (for which modulation is only affecting a single cone type).